faithfulalabi/African_Crisis/README.md

 * __Motivation__:

-My inspiration for taking on this project stems first from the fact I was born in Nigeria and wanted to know the financial history of the country I was born in.
-The second is to determine which factors are most associated with Systemic Crisis in Africa? and at which annual rate of inflation does an Inflation Crisis become a practical certainty?.
+My inspiration for taking on this project comes first from the fact I was born in Nigeria and wanted to know the financial history of the country I was born in.
+Second is to determine which factors are most associated with Systemic Crisis in Africa? and at which annual rate of inflation does an Inflation Crisis become a practical certainty?

 * __Variables__: